 GSW provides every student with a CanesCard.
 The CanesCard is the official Identification Card for Georgia Southwestern State University.
-Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Java City, C-Store, and Canes Den.
+Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Java City, C-Store, and Chick-fil-A/Boar's Head Deli.
 The CanesCard can also be used to make on campus and off campus purchases or access ATMs for cash.
 The CanesCard functions as a pre-paid DEBIT card, students can only make purchases if they have money applied to their CanesCard.

-Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, swimming pool, bookstore, academic computer labs, and the Residence Halls.
+Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, bookstore, academic computer labs, and the Residence Halls.